DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 decided it should create that authentic experience by using both physical and digital languages and use the best of both to make it an immersive experience.
->
-How does it work?
-When entering the digital store, shoppers can, for instance, get extra information on garments if they carry them while standing in front of a ‘magic’ mirror.
-The mirror, able to recognise RFID tags, notices that the garment is nearby and shows extra information that should increase customer interest.
-As one can also see in the video, a great immersive experience is created by the big screens that are everywhere – they have the ability to create a different world and make you totally forget that you’re actually in a retail store.
-Moreover, it’s a total experience that should create a trustworthy relationship with Burberry.

 Consumers who still only use one channel for gathering information and deciding to buy are becoming a minority (Stone et al., 2002; Rangaswamy